 The Orwellian deception of the Abraham Accords

-The Abraham Accords, signed by Israel, the United States, the United Arab Emirates and Bahrain, constitute the latest offence in the Orwellian deception of US-Israeli international relations.
+The Abraham Accords, signed by Israel, the US, the UAE and Bahrain, constitute the latest offence in the Orwellian deception of US-Israeli international relations.
 A treaty between two nations already at peace with each other is not only redundant but an act of theatrical showmanship.
 What sort of peace is the deal aspiring toward?

 American democracy and the twilight of the fools

 If Biden allows Trump to weaponize language like this, the American narrative will further shift toward a realm of “alternative facts” and enter a hellish realm of ambiguity, ripe for the plotting of totalitarian propaganda.
 Given the United States’ global power, allowing such an atmosphere to rule could have severe international repercussions.

 Working people must lead the fight for universal pharmacare—not policymakers

 Data and statistics will keep piling up on the desks of indifferent bureaucrats, functioning, in a sense, like political sedatives.
 We cannot allow the passive decorum of Canadian political sentiment to temper our latent power—justice only emerges by means of popular revolt.
 Resisting capitalist interests will not be an easy task, but the fight to expand medicare must be led by working people—not policymakers.

 Let John A. Macdonald fall

 The complexity of history cannot be folded up and prepackaged into the shape of a man made out of metal, standing proudly among living people.
 Yet, politicians are calling for Macdonald’s statue to be re-erected in the name of national conversation.
 Instead, we should liberate our public spaces from all symbols of ideology and allow them to flourish as communal, living ecologies.